seriaati/hakushin-py/README.md

 ## Getting Started

-Read the [wiki](https://github.com/seriaati/hakushin-py/wiki) to learn more about on how to use this wrapper.
+Read the [documentation](https://gh.seria.moe/hakushin-py) to learn more about on how to use this wrapper.

 ## Questions, Issues, Feedback, Contributions

-Whether you want to make any bug reports, feature requests, or contribute to the wrapper, simply open an issue or pull request in this repository.
+Whether you want to make any bug reports, feature requests, or contribute to the project, simply open an issue or pull request in this repository.

-If GitHub is not your type, you can find me on [Discord](https://discord.com/invite/b22kMKuwbS), my username is @seria_ati.
+If GitHub is not your type, you can find my contact information on [my GitHub profile](https://github.com/seriaati).